 2 tablespoons mayonnaise

-1 Lbs thick sliced bacon, cooked in Zim’s Bufsas sauce & crumbled
+1 Lbs thick sliced bacon, cooked in Zim’s Bufsas sauce &

 4 cups shredded Cheddar cheese